 Try using responsive web design, which serves the same content for desktop and smartphone users.

 Some sites serve content to desktop users accessing a URL but show an error page to mobile users.

-To ensure the best user experience, if you recognize a user is visiting a desktop page from a mobile device and you have an equivalent mobile page at a different URL, redirect them to that URL instead of serving a 404 or a soft 404 page.
-Also make sure that the mobile-friendly page itself is not an error page.
+To ensure the best user experience, if you recognize that a user is visiting a desktop page from a mobile device and you have an equivalent mobile page at a different URL, redirect them to that URL instead of serving a 404 or a soft 404 page.
+Also make sure that the mobile-friendly page itself isn't an error page.